alibaba/arthas/site/src/site/sphinx/en/install-detail.md

 curl -L https://alibaba.github.io/arthas/install.sh | sh
 ```

 The command above will download the bootstrap script `as.sh` to the current directory.
-You can move it the any other place you want, or put its location in `$PATH`.
+You can move it to any other place you want, or put its location in `$PATH`.

 You can enter its interactive interface by executing `as.sh`, or execute `as.sh -h` for more help information.